Running out the clock: Association football

 A common tactic often involves carrying the ball into the corner of the field and shielding it from the defender.
 This will commonly lead to a free kick if the frustrated defender budges the player out of the way, or it can also lead to a throw-in by the defender placing a tackle and managing to legally make contact with the ball so close to the line it often rolls out of play.
 This can be repeated to continue time-wasting.

+Another way to do this is when the keeper catches the ball they will dive to the ground and stay there to waste time.

 Laws of the Game

 Both types of time-wasting are generally viewed negatively, though only the former is contrary to the game's rules.
 Referees are empowered to book players whom they feel are delaying the restart of play and several amendments to the Laws of the Game and guidance to match officials have been made to prevent time-wasting, including progressively stricter restrictions on how long possession can be maintained by goalkeepers.
 The back-pass rule was introduced in 1992 in order to prevent time-wasting by defenders repeatedly passing the ball back to their goalkeeper.

 An amendment to the Laws attempting to mitigate time-wasting substitutions was made in 2019 — players are now required to leave the pitch at the nearest boundary, rather than making an often long and slow walk back to their teams' technical area.